‘An easy choice’: Inside Biden’s decision to go it alone with Democrats on coronavirus relief

 “It's a give and take,” Capito said.
 “So, he was trying to give, I think, but he would rein himself back in, in the end.
 But it was interesting.”

-Republican senators said Biden’s chief of staff, Ron Klain, kept conspicuously shaking his head from his perch in the back of the Oval Office.
+Republican senators and others briefed on the meeting said Biden’s chief of staff, Ron Klain, kept conspicuously shaking his head from his perch in the back of the Oval Office.

 Klain disagreed when he thought the Republicans had their facts wrong, according to a senior administration official, or when he considered their proposals hypocritical.